Andreas Franz Wilhelm Schimper: Publications

 Schimper is best known for Pflanzengeographie auf physiologischer Grundlage, published at the University of Jena in 1898 where he aimed to explain the expansion and ecology of plants based on the ecological knowledge of the time.
 In this book he coined the terms tropical rainforest and sclerophyll.
 He wrote in the preface: "Nur wenn sie in engster Fühlung mit der experimentellen Physiologie verbleibt, wird die Ökologie der Pflanzengeographie neue Bahnen eröffnen können, denn sie setzt eine genaue Kenntnis der Lebensbedingungen der Pflanze voraus, welche nur das Experiment verschaffen kann"(1898: IV).

 His classification of plant formations was important for the development of the botanical sciences: „Nach dem Vorhergehenden sind zwei ökologische Formationsgruppen zu unterscheiden, die klimatischen oder Gebietsformationen, deren Vegetationscharakter durch die Hydrometeore beherrscht, und die edaphischen oder Standortsformationen, wo derselbe in erster Linie durch die Bodenbeschaffenheit bedingt ist“ (1898:175–176).

 At the same time as his Russian soil science colleagues, Schimper discussed the hypothesis of vegetation being limited to climate zones versus those that are azonal, which was later elaborated by Frederic Edward Clements (1916) and geobotanist Heinrich Walter (1954) amongst others.

-In 1894, Schimper was one of the 4 original authors of the textbook of botany Lehrbuch der Botanik (named.
-"Strasburger") and until the 5th edition 1902 editor of the chapter spermatophyta or seed-bearing plants.
+In 1894, Schimper was one of the four original authors of the textbook of botany Lehrbuch der Botanik (named.
+"Strasburger") and until the 5th edition of 1902 editor of the chapter on spermatophyta or seed-bearing plants.

 Rudolf Marloth wrote an account of the Cape floral region for Chun's proposed Wissenschaftliche Ergebnisse der deutschen Tiefsee-Expedition auf dem Dampfer Valdivia 1898-1899. and Schimper contributed two chapters on "Gebiet der Hartlaubgehölze" (Region of hardwood trees) and "Der Knysnawald".

 Honours and distinctions

 Schimper is commemorated in specific names such as Acokanthera schimperi and Harpachne schimperi.
-In 1892, he was voted a member of the Deutsche Akademie der Naturforscher Leopoldina gewählt.
+In 1892, he was voted a member of the Deutsche Akademie der Naturforscher Leopoldina.